markhamw/owunji/OWUNJI_TAXI_SPEC.md

 ### Game Elements

--   **Taxi**: Futuristic ship with thruster animations and directional thrusters
+-   **Taxi**: Procedurally generated ship with thruster animations and directional thrusters
--   **Buildings**: Different color skyscrapers spawn randomly on each map.
+-   **Buildings**: Procedurally generated skyscrapers with random heights, colors, and positions.
 Buildings act as game obstacles and will cause the player to crash if impacted.
 Buildings can be 1-2 or many, situated next to each other with only the surface of each building reachable.
 Buildings should be roughly 10% - 60% the height of the screen.
--   **Landing Platforms**: Buildings have a chance to spawn landing platforms on their sides.
+-   **Landing Platforms**: Generated geometric shapes extending from building sides.
 These platforms can contain:
     -   Passengers waiting for pickup
     -   Nothing (empty platform)
     -   Decorative objects (balcony chairs, tables, umbrellas, etc.)
--   **Passengers**: Basic stick figures that wave their hand and jump up and down.
+-   **Passengers**: Procedurally generated stick figures that wave their hand and jump up and down.
 They start to flash red and jump more after they are not picked up in time
--   **Fuel**: One container of fuel spawns on each map on a random platform.
-If the player(Taxi) lands on it they will receive fuel.
+-   **Fuel**: Generated fuel containers with geometric shapes that spawn on random platforms
--   **UI**: Clean Futuristic Text
+-   **UI**: All text and interface elements generated at runtime

 ## Game Mechanics